ottotsuma/Melvor-Classes-Species/README.md

 #3: 1% increased chance to locate Ancient Relics
 #4: +50% Global GP (except Item Sales)
 #5: -20% Profile Interval
-Master Relic: +1 Shout Equip Limit
+Master Relic: +1 You Equip Limit

-(Yes, this means you can have 3 mastered shouts)
+(Yes, this means you can have 3 mastered yous)

 ### Lesser Relic